NadimKawwa/Identify_Customer_Segments/README.md

 The first step includes significant data cleaning.
 The figure below shows a heatplot of missing values (NaN) in the dataset.
 We seek to maintain the maximum number of features and observations possible.
 For this reason we decide to drop features that have a signficant higher number of outliers larger than average.
+We also perform a Kolmogorov–Smirnov test to see if the distributions vary significantly between the cleaned dataset and omitted rows for some features.

 ![nan_heatmap](https://github.com/NadimKawwa/Identify_Customer_Segments/blob/master/plots/nan_heat.png)